MicrosoftDocs/visualstudio-docs/docs/get-started/includes/ide-overview.md

 - In [Solution Explorer](../../ide/use-solution-explorer.md), at upper right, you can view, navigate, and manage your code files. **Solution Explorer** can help organize your code by grouping the files into [solutions and projects](../../ide/solutions-and-projects-in-visual-studio.md).

-- The central [editor window](../../ide/writing-code-in-the-code-and-text-editor.md), where you spend most of your time, displays file contents.
+- The central [editor window](../../ide/writing-code-in-the-code-and-text-editor.md), where you'll probably spend most of your time, displays file contents.
 In the editor window, you can edit code or design a user interface such as a window with buttons and text boxes.

 ::: moniker range="vs-2017"